creativechain/crea-js/README.md

 ```

 ## Contributions
 Patches are welcome!
 Contributors are listed in the package.json file.
 Please run the tests before opening a pull request and make sure that you are passing all of them.
-If you would like to contribute, but don't know what to work on, check the issues list or on Steemit Chat channel #creajs https://creativechain.chat/channel/creajs.
+If you would like to contribute, but don't know what to work on, check the issues list or on Crea Chat channel #creajs https://creativechain.chat/channel/creajs.

 ## Issues
 When you find issues, please report them!